WGLab/LINE-Expression-LRS/README.md

 1. Sample Name  (all one word)
 2. **Full** Path to the Input and Reference Files (entire path)

-The final number of reads for each region is located in the file titled: `active_coverage_for_weighted_avg.bed` (for example, if you are calculating over the active L1 regions)
+The final number of reads for each region is located in the file titled: `active_coverage_for_weighted_avg.bed` (for example, if you are calculating over the **active** L1 regions)

+#### Example command:

+`./08_L1_loci_filter.sh sample_name`

+#### Expected Output in d_LINE_quantification/L1_ref_type/L1_loci_filter folder:

+1. sample_name_consistent_passed_regions.bed: Remaining L1 (active, inactive, or intact only in ORF2) regions that have consistent read start or end positions, taking into account the strandness of the regions.
+2. sample_name_regions_for_coverage.bed: Remaining regions that passed all L1 loci criteria and are used to calculate the L1 expression coverage levels over.
+4. sample_name_threshold_passed_regions.bed: Remaining L1 (active, inactive, or intact only in ORF2) regions where the starting position of the region falls within a 1.5kb window relative to the average consistent starting position, taking into account the strandness of the regions.
+5. sample_name_regions_for_coverage.sorted.bed: Sorted remaining regions that passed all L1 loci criteria and are used to calculate the L1 expression coverage levels over.
+6. raw_coverage_values_mean.txt: Contains the specific L1 regions that passed the previous criteria with their initial coverage values.
+7. filtered_coverage_values_mean.txt: Regions with coverage values less than 3 (< 2 reads) are filtered out, and the remaining regions are stored in this file.
+8. active_coverage_for_weighted_avg.bed: The final output of the script, containing all the active, inactive, or intact only in ORF2 regions with the specific regions that passed the previous criteria with their respective coverage values to be used in the next weighted average calculation.
+If L1 regions also meet the coverage threshold (3 reads, as per the script), their coverage values are included in this file; otherwise, the original reference regions are used.